 - Ask their mother’s relatives and friends to share some of their favorite memories with them.

 Remind your kids that they will always have a mother and that will never change; their mom didn’t stop being their mom the day she passed away.
-Continue to encourage open communication with your children as well as opportunities to remember their mother, because honoring mothers doesn’t have to be on Mother’s Day; it is something we can do every day if we choose.
+Continue to encourage open communication with your children as well as opportunities to remember their mother, because honoring mothers doesn’t have to be just on Mother’s Day; it’s something we can do every day if we choose.